-Version 4 Supplementary of the APGA Code of Practice for Upstream Polyethylene Gathering Networks in the Coal Seam Gas Industry was published in August 2017.
-Version 4 Supplementary will have an accompanying series of Companion Papers which will be published below as they become available.
+Version 5 of the APGA Code of Practice for Upstream Polyethylene Gathering Networks in the Coal Seam Gas Industry was published in August 2019.
+There is an accompanying series of Companion Papers which will be published below as they become available.
 Feedback will be sought from the industry on the Companion Papers.
 To provide feedback, use the form.

 These documents form part of the suite of documents together with the Code and are intended to: